utilmeta/utilmeta-py/docs/en/tutorials/realworld-blog.md

 !!! tip "hook function"
 	Hooks in UtilMeta API classes are called before/after the target endpoints or handle the errors. to reuse the logics better, you can refer to [Hooks Mechanism in API class](../../guide/api-route/#hook-mechanism)

-In addition, for the Profile object eturned by the API, it needs to return a dynamic field `following` that is not from user model.
+In addition, for the Profile object returned by the API, it needs to return a dynamic field `following` that is not from user model.
 This field should return whether **The user of the current request** followed the target user, so its query expression cannot be written directly in the Schema class

 Therefore in  `domain/user/schema.py`,  `ProfileSchema` defined a dynamic query function `get_runtime`, pass in the user of the current request, generate the corresponding query expression according to the requesting user, and then return a new class